The Savoy occupies the oldest known theatre site in Wales.

 In 2009 the Savoy Theatre Development Trust went into liquidation and there was a real prospect of prolonged closure.
 A group of volunteers took on the theatre to see if it could be made to pay its way and The Monmouth Savoy Trust was formed.
 The Trust re-instated high quality live performance which now combines with new films to make a much more cohesive use of the building.
 In 2012 the cinema became fully digital and further improvements have been made to sound and technical facilities.
 The future of the Savoy looks much more rosy now than it has at any time in the last fifty years.

 1832.
 Design/Construction: as Flannel Exchange and Assembly Rooms.

-- 1849 – 1851.
-Alteration: Converted to Assembly Rooms and New Theatre.
+1849 – 1851.
+Alteration: Converted to Theatre Royal

 1875.
-Alteration: converted to skating rink.
+Alteration: converted to roller skating rink.

 1910.
 Alteration: converted to cinema.

 1917.
 Alteration: redecorated and entrance moved to Church Street.

 1927.
-Alteration: completely rebuilt as Ciné-Variety.
+Alteration: completely rebuilt as The New Picture House

-2010 to present: Operated by ‘The Savoy Theatre Trust’.
+2010 to present: Operated by ‘The Monmouth Savoy Trust’.